goschtl/zope/hurry.custom/trunk/src/hurry/custom/README.txt

   ...    implements(ITemplate)
   ...    def __init__(self, text):
   ...        if '&' in text:
-  ...            raise BrokenTemplate("& in template!")
+  ...            raise CompileError("& in template!")
   ...        self.source = text
   ...        self.template = string.Template(text)
   ...    def __call__(self, input):
+  ...        try:
   ...            return self.template.substitute(input)
+  ...        except KeyError, e:
+  ...            raise RenderError(unicode(e))

 Let's demonstrate it.
 To render the template, simply call it with the data as an argument::